 66. What are the cardiovascular effects of succinylcholine?

-67. In what condition is succinylcholine contraindicated?
+67. In which condition is succinylcholine contraindicated?

 68. What is malignant hyperthermia?